 Significant judgment is required in determining the realizability of our deferred tax assets.
 The assessment of whether valuation allowances are required considers, among other matters, the nature, frequency and severity of any current and cumulative losses, forecasts of future profitability, the duration of statutory carry forward periods, our experience with loss carry forwards not expiring unused and tax planning alternatives.
 In analyzing the need for valuation allowances, the Company first considered our history of cumulative operating results for income tax purposes over the past three years in each of the tax jurisdictions in which we operate, our financial performance in recent quarters, statutory carry forward periods and tax planning alternatives.
 In addition, the Company considered both its near-term and long-term financial outlook.
 After considering all available evidence (both positive and negative), the Company concluded that recognition of a valuation allowance for all of its deferred tax assets was required at December 31, 2023 and 2022.
 The valuation allowance increased by approximately \$786,000 and \$128,000 in 2023 and 2022, respectively.
-The increase during the current year is primarily related to capitalized research and development expenditures and net operating losses.
-As of December 31, 2023 and 2022, the Company has a federal net operating loss carryforward totaling approximately \$3,800,000 and \$1,500,000.
+The increase during the current year is primarily related to capitalized research and development expenditures and net operating loss carryforward totaling approximately \$3,800,000 and \$1,500,000.
 The federal net operating loss carryforward generated from the years ended after December 31, 2017 may be carried forward indefinitely.
 As of December 31, 2023 and 2022, R&D tax credit carryforwards total approximately \$1,513,000 and \$1,513,000, respectively, and begin to expire in 2036.
 Realization of the carryforwards is dependent on the Company generating sufficient taxable income and may also be subject to usage limitations to the extent there are changes in the Company's ownership.